9 min read

 The cost of skipping this work

-You can skip all of the above by copy-pasting the same post into all five places.
+You can skip all of the above by copy-pasting the same post into all four places.
 Schedulers like Buffer or Hootsuite make this very easy.
-It is also exactly how to get downvoted on Reddit, ignored on HN, and shadow-throttled on LinkedIn.
+It is also exactly how to get downvoted on Reddit, ghosted on Bluesky, and shadow-throttled on LinkedIn.
 The reason is simple: each platform's audience can smell a cross-post.
 You're treating their feed like a billboard.
 They treat you accordingly.

-The five-channel discipline is what actually compounds.
+The four-channel discipline is what actually compounds.
 Each post is a small reps surface in its own right.
 People who reply on Reddit are not the people who reply on LinkedIn.
-You're not building one audience; you're building five.
+You're not building one audience; you're building four.

 What I do now